Private William H Crews

 It appears that William Henry Crews returned to Army service after the outbreak of war.
 The Commonwealth War Graves entry records that he had served in the South African Campaign, and that he was enlisted as a Private, service number 67964 with the Devonshire Regiment, Depot.

-His grave, plot 1878, in Dawlish Cemetery, suggests that he died in Dawlish, but perhaps as a result of injury sustained.
-The Register of Soldiers’ Effects records that he died in a military hospital.
+His grave, plot 1878, in Dawlish Cemetery, suggests that he died in Dawlish, but he died in No 5 War Hospital, Exeter from broncho pneumonia.

 Association with Dawlish